-The Big Chill: 8 Stunning Shots that Showcase the Beauty of the Canadian Winter
+25 Stunning Shots that Showcase the Beauty of the Canadian Winter

 From British Columbia to New Brunswick, these spectacular shots crystallize the stillness and tranquil beauty of the Canadian winter.

-Highlighting the Wonders of the Canadian Winter
+Finding the Beauty in the Canadian Winter

 “I took this photo at Petticoat Creek here in Pickering, Ontario,” says John Stager.
 “I hiked here the day after a major snowstorm and, as sunset approached, I captured this beautiful image of the snow-covered bridge with the sun beginning to set in the distance.
-It’s not my favourite season weather-wise, but I do love winter landscapes and these kinds of sights really highlight the beauty of winter.”
+It’s not my favourite season weather-wise, but I do love winter landscapes and these kinds of sights really highlight the beauty of the Canadian winter.”

 Cathy Martin of Miramichi, New Brunswick, writes, “I love this farm in New Jersey, New Brunswick.
 It is a short drive from my home and I go just to have a look at it each season.
 I am not a fan of winter, but I try to get out and find the beauty in it.
 This farm really provided a postcard-perfect view of winter on a bright, cold day.”